Who’s the real loser in the 2024 election? Mainstream media.

 While trust in the news media has declined broadly since the 1970s, the biggest shift is on the political right.
 In 2000, 47% of Republicans had a “great deal” or “fair amount” of trust in the news media to report fairly and accurately, according to Gallup.
 By 2024, that share fell to 12%.
 Over the same period, the share of Democrats who trusted the media – just over half – was unchanged.
 Independents have tracked the decline among Republicans, though less precipitously.

-Asking conservatives to assess news media is problematic in an era of hyper-partisan outlets, notes Diana Mutz, a professor of political science and communications at the University of Pennsylvania who runs multi-year panel surveys of voters.
+Asking conservatives to assess news media is problematic in an era of hyperpartisan outlets, notes Diana Mutz, a professor of political science and communications at the University of Pennsylvania who runs multiyear panel surveys of voters.
 “The media is really not a single entity anymore,” she says.
 “If you ask [Republicans] if they trust their own media, they trust it more than ever.
 They see their own sources as highly reliable and trustworthy.”

 Those sources, notably Fox News and rival right-wing broadcasters, are closely aligned with the politics of Mr. Trump, in ways that aren’t fully mirrored on the left, where mainstream news outlets, from network and cable TV to radio and national newspapers, are authoritative fonts of information for Democrats, as well as some independents and conservatives.

 During the Trump presidency, this media consumption divide became a chasm as national news organizations sought to scrutinize his administration and its backsliding on democratic norms.
-In some cases, robust reporting was cheered by partisans as a form of resistance to Mr. Trump who labels the news media “enemies of the people.”
+In some cases, robust reporting was cheered by partisans as a form of resistance to Mr. Trump, who labels the news media “enemies of the people.”

 In 2018, Stephen Bannon, a former campaign strategist for Mr. Trump, framed this antagonism in stark terms.
 “The Democrats don’t matter,” Mr. Bannon told author Michael Lewis.
 “The real opposition is the media” and, he added, the way to deal with them is to “flood the zone” of digital media with junk content to disorient consumers and distract from fact-based reporting.

 Analysts say Mr. Bannon’s approach has become something of a playbook for right-wing partisans.
 Mr. Trump’s own Truth Social network is awash in conspiracies, falsehoods, and debunked rumors, often emanating from its owner.
-Similarly Elon Musk, the owner of the social media platform X and a backer of Mr. Trump, has used the platform to spread misinformation about election fraud and other topics after dismantling verification teams that conservatives saw as biased against them.
+Similarly, Elon Musk, the owner of the social media platform X and a backer of Mr. Trump, has used the platform to spread misinformation about election fraud and other topics after dismantling verification teams that conservatives saw as biased against them.

 Such unchecked misinformation makes it harder for the news media to sift fact from fiction and for the public to find reliable information, says Mr. Dvorkin, now a senior fellow at Massey College at the University of Toronto.
 The net effect on voters may be to lessen their faith in a messy democratic process, which depends on a shared set of facts.
 “At a time when it’s more difficult to get reliable and contextual information, people will move towards simple solutions,” he says.